tq-systems/em-build-app-sdk/docs/contents/appendix/conventions.rst

     Credentials or secrets are not stored in the codebase.
 Instead, they are provided through environment variables or configuration files that are not included in the codebase.

-#.
-Detailed documentation in the projects

-    In addition to the documentation here, further documentation will be available in `README.md` files within the respective projects.
-Each subfolder also contains a `README.md` to make it easier to get started with the projects.